Symptoms and self-isolation

 - Guidance is available from IT&D on using Microsoft Teams or Skype to attend virtual meetings.

 - guidance is also available on how to download access to emails on personal devices (Outlook Web Access)

-- all staff working from home should complete a HS-F-04-3 Health & Safety Assessment for Working From Home to assist you in identifying any issues that might affect your safety or health whilst working.
+- all staff working from home should complete a DSE self-assessment and risk assessment form or review their current assessment to identify any issues that might affect your safety or health while working.